Thai monk dies in sweltering heat after drunk policeman causes power outage

 The weather was so hot and stuffy that it was like an oven, said Phra Sombat.
 With no breeze at all, the summer heat is difficult for everyone but especially difficult for those with underlying illnesses and the elderly, said Phra Sombat.

-Phra Sombat said that the monks later discovered that the power went out because a drunk policeman crashed his car into a power pole around one kilometre away from the temple.
+Phra Sombat said that the monks later discovered that the power went out because a drunk policeman crashed his car into a power pole around 1 kilometre away from the temple.
 Police are in the process of prosecuting the officer.Thai LifeThailand

 Join the conversation and have your say on Thailand news published on The Thaiger.